How and Why to use Cover Crops in your Garden

 What are cover crops?

-Cover crops are planted between seasons in a vegetable garden to cover the bare soil and improve its fertility.
-They are often used in commercial agriculture, but they can also be useful in home vegetable gardens.
-Most cover crops are grasses or legumes, such as alfalfa, clover, vetch, and rye.
-Cover crops can also include crops such as buckwheat, mustard, and oats.
-They are often planted in the fall after the main crop has been harvested, and then tilled under in the spring to add organic matter to the soil.
-But they can also be used in the spring to enhance the soil before a summer or fall planting.
+They are often planted in the fall after the main crop has been harvested and then tilled under in the spring to add organic matter to the soil.
+However, they can also be used in the spring to enhance the soil before planting in the summer or fall.

-In a home vegetable garden, cover crops can help to improve the quality of the soil, prevent weeds from taking over, and provide a habitat for beneficial insects.
-Cover crops can also help to increase the productivity of a garden by providing nitrogen, phosphorus, and other essential nutrients.
-They replenish soil that has been depleted over the season, making it ready for the next round of vegetables.
-When used correctly, cover crops can play an important role in keeping a home vegetable garden thriving.
+In a home vegetable garden, cover crops can help improve the soil quality, prevent weeds from taking over, and provide a habitat for beneficial insects.
+They can also help increase a garden’s productivity by providing nitrogen, phosphorus, and other essential nutrients.

 For more information on understanding soil quality in your garden,